SmarterApp/TDS_TeacherHandScoringSystem/README.md

 *  Updated integration with IRIS
 *  Various Bug Fixes

+2/11/2015
+*    Moved DB files to top level, removed some unused files.

 ## Future Enhancements
 The following features and tasks are not included in the 2/6/2015 release: